teiniker/teiniker-lectures-embedded-cicd/build-process/cxx/compiler/compiler-optimization/README.md

 * **-O3**\
 This option turns on more expensive optimizations.
 The -O3 optimization level may increase the speed of the resulting executable, but **can also increase its size**.
 Under some circumstances where these optimizations are not favorable, this option might actually make a program slower.

+* **-Os**\
+**Optimizes code for size**.
+It activates all `-O2` options that do not increase the size of the generated code.
+It can be useful for machines that have extremely limited disk storage space and/or CPUs with small cache sizes.

 ## Method Inlining